raiguard/illustro-Gadgets/Skins/illustro Gadgets/@Resources/Readme.txt

  - Changed variable naming scheme (again)
 Settings:
  - Merged the about skin and all settings skins into new unified skin
- - Added an update checker and external links to the about screen
+ - Added an update checker and external links to the about (now "welcome") screen
  - Added option to disable antialiasing on graph lines (more accurate, but less pretty)
  - Implemented ability to change the location of the HWiNFO config file using RainFile (so you don't lose your configs when updating the skin pack)